 And that’s not the whole story.
 There are still two more important points to consider.
 The first is that our eyes are very different from flat camera sensors.
 They are almost spherical and they have much sharper vision in the fovea (central region) than peripheral regions, so some adjustments to the image that appears so close to the eye is needed.
 Part of this is done with a form of supersampling, which you might know from game settings: the scene is rendered in a higher resolution than the physical resolution and then scaled down, usually with some form of aliasing to smooth corners.
 That creates a noticeable increase of image quality when using a headset.
 The other part of the adjustment is done with distortion and perspective correction for the approximately round field of view.

-That would not even be so bad for the second point: in VR, our eyes are much more sensitive to frame rate and latency than on a screen.
+That would not even be so bad for the second point: in VR, our eyes are much more sensitive to frame rate and latency than in a screen.
 When you move your head and there is even a slight delay in the information you see on the headset, the more basic areas of your brain interpret it as some kind of sickness and might make you feel dizzy, nauseous and even activate your gag reflex (to get rid of poisonous food).
 This is a real issue that might get milder with use, but it is also a blocker for some people and might cause health problems.
 So there’s no room for low-spec gaming, and while a 60 Hz monitor is great for most people, for VR you do not want to stay below 90 fps.
 For the Valve Index the default frequency is 120Hz and can be overclocked to 144Hz.
-Besides frame rate, that’s also why wireless headsets are still quite experimental – latency is a big problem with those and you will need at least “Wifi 6” (802.11 ax with 9.6 Gbps and much better latency handling, used by the Oculus Quest 2).
+Besides framerate, that’s also why wireless headsets are still quite experimental – latency is a big problem with those and you will need at least “Wifi 6” (802.11 ax with 9.6 Gbps and much better latency handling, used by the Oculus Quest 2).